 Permission to study at another school for a term or a year is granted only for study at institutions outside of the United States and must be part of an approved study abroad program.
 Exceptions may be granted for study during the summer.
-Please see Programs of Study-Summer School Courses Taken Outside Columbia, below for more information.
+See Programs of Study-Summer School Courses Taken Outside Columbia, for more information.